-NO. The 2020 Census does not ask whether you or anyone in your home is a U.S. citizen.
+No. The 2020 Census did not ask whether you or anyone in your home is a U.S. citizen.

-NO. The law prevents the Census Bureau from sharing your information with law enforcement.
-Your answers cannot be used to impact your eligibility for government benefits.
-Your answers are only used to create statistics about our country.
-The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information and keep it strictly confidential.
-That’s every answer, to every question.
+No. The law prevents the Census Bureau from sharing your information with law enforcement or immigration enforcement.
+Your answers do not affect your eligibility for government benefits—and they cannot be used against you by any government agency or court in any way.
+Your answers are used only to create statistics about our country.
+The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information—every answer, to every question—and keep it strictly confidential.

-Will I Receive a Call from the Census Bureau?
+Did I Receive a Call From the Census Bureau?

-Census workers will occasionally follow up with households over the phone to ask questions about their responses to the 2020 Census or other household surveys.
+Census workers occasionally call homes to ask follow-up questions about responses to the 2020 Census and other household surveys.

-An individual's response to the 2020 Census race question is based upon self-identification.
+An individual's response to the 2020 Census race question is a matter of self-identification.

 False Allegation of Systems Being Compromised

-Your answers cannot be used to impact your eligibility for any government benefits, including any potential stimulus package.
+Your answers do not affect your eligibility for any government benefits, including stimulus packages.